RohitRathore1/sdcore-operator/README.md

 1. **Pods stuck in `Init:CrashLoopBackOff`** - Check network configuration and ensure Multus is properly configured
 2. **PFCP connection failures** - Verify that the SMF can reach the UPF's N4 interface
 3. **Image pull failures** - Ensure the container registry is accessible from your cluster
+4. **SMF-UPF connectivity issues** - Check that the N4 interface addresses are configured correctly in both SMF and UPF

 ### Debugging